alermol/REcomp2/README.md

 **Expects**: *0.0 <= FLOAT <= 100.0*
 **Default**: *80.0*
-Query cover thershold for BLAST alignment.
+Query cover percent thershold for BLAST alignment.
 Alignments with query cover less than thershold are not counted.

 ### `--low-memory`